Lake Of The Ozarks Missouri, USA Travel Guide

 The local cuisine reflects classic American comfort food and influences from Southern cooking, given Missouri's location in the Midwest, bordering the South.

 The historical development of the Lake as a leisure destination meant establishing dining options that catered to vacationers seeking familiar and satisfying meals.
-Waterfront dining became a signature element, with restaurants building docks, making it possible for boaters to pull right up for a meal, a tradition that continues today.
+Waterfront dining became a signature element, with restaurants building docks, making it feasible for boaters to pull right up for a meal, a tradition that continues today.

 Tipping is standard practice in the U.S. A tip of 15-20% for good service is customary.